Sapporo, Japan: 7 attractions you can't miss

-(CNN) — This year, thousands of domestic and international rugby fans will descend on friendly and laid-back Sapporo, Japan, one of the 2019 World Cup host cities.
+(CNN) — Next year, thousands of domestic and international rugby fans will descend on friendly and laid-back Sapporo, Japan, one of the 2019 Rugby World Cup host cities.

 Visitors could be forgiven for thinking that the main draw in between matches would be the city's iconic beer museum which tells the story of local brewing since 1876.